Dripdrop12/ipardalis/content/panther-chameleon-eggs-for-sale.md

 No - they flip eggs that they purchase for $10-$15 each under false lineage.
 You won't know that you have been scammed until 18 months or more after your purchase, if you are lucky enough to get a male, and you won't know for another 3 years or more if you get a female.
 {{< /faq >}}

+{{< faq title="Can You Sex a Panther Chameleon Egg?" >}}
+No - Panther Chameleons have genetically determined sex at a roughly 50/50 ratio.
+Anyone who says they can sex the egg before it hatches probably already has your watch in their pocket.
+{{< /faq >}}

 {{< faq title="Can I Bond with my Baby Panther Chameleon?" >}}
 No - they are extremely vulnerable and small.
 Any interaction with a hatchling Panther Chameleon is likely to cause severe stress and potentially result in a hunger strike.
 Please do not attempt to bond with a hatchling Panther Chameleon.
 You are very likely to kill it.
 You are not "bonding" with it - you are abusing it.
 {{< /faq >}}